grweb3/Sential-ai/README.md

 Sential implements a robust fallback system in backend/ai/analyze.js.
 If the primary model is overloaded or rate-limited, it automatically retries with the next available model in this order:

-gemini-1.5-pro (Highest Intelligence)
+gemini-2.0-flash-exp (Experimental / High Speed)

-gemini-1.5-flash (Fastest Response)
+gemini-1.5-flash (Stable)

-gemini-pro (Legacy Fallback)
+gemini-1.5-pro (High Intelligence)

 API Key Protection